 Instead, it was about the need for a (1) holistic model of wellness that aligned with Indigenous values as well as the need for a (2) more integrated system to help make it a reality.

-In others words, more of an approach to Comprehensive Community Transformation.
+In others words, more of an approach to Comprehensive Community Transformation or Systems Change.

-For Standing Bear that meant facilitating the development of youth leaders who had the competencies to bring a neighbourhood or community together to address community from a holistic or systems perspective.
-Of greatest importance is that this thinking aligned far more readily with traditional Indigenous values and culture, particularly the emphasis on an integrated holistic approach where power was shared.
+For Standing Bear that meant facilitating the development of youth leaders who had the competencies to bring a neighbourhood or community together to address community from a more holistic.
+Of greatest importance is that this thinking aligned far more readily with traditional Indigenous values and culture, particularly the emphasis on an integrated holistic approach where power and leadership was typically shared.

 For youth this expanded framework addressed the youth priorities reflected in the six streams they identified (creative arts, community changemaking, cultural education, exploring job and life skills, health and wellness and leadership in sport and recreation).

 As such, it means Standing Bear went far beyond Collective Impact for a number of reasons because they:

 - approached leadership from a strength-based or assets approach rather than a needs perspective (they are youth-at-promise, not youth-at-risk);